 In conjunction with Athletics, one scholarship per year is given out in the name of George Curtis and Ollie Julkunen, two former athletic trainers from BYU.
 The information about this scholarship is available through Rob Ramos.
+The Gaye Merrill Scholarship will soon be available to MAT students.
 Additionally, three to four athletic training students are employed to coordinate the nightly physician visits.
 Applications for these positions are taken early winter semester.
 These positions begin the following fall semester and last two semesters.